 Kenyan-born artist Wangechi Mutu has been attracting attention since the 1990s for her depictions of black women, “tampered with and prey to strange bodily mutations.”
-Moth Girls, on exhibit in Montreal, is an installation of hundreds of figures with leather wings and female legs, pinned on boards like insects.
+Moth Girls is an installation of hundreds of figures with leather wings and female legs, pinned on boards like insects.

 Wangechi Mutu, Detail, “Moth Girls,” 2010, mixed media porcelain, leather, paint feathers and chalk; 14 feet 5″ by 23′ 7″ by 21’10” installed